chipsxp/AI-SaaS-Assistant/README.md

 interface.
 Using Nextjs and Chakra UI for web UI.
 Working through OpenAI and Stripe API for AI functions and subscriptions.

+# Thank you to Alex Burton
+I like to say a thank you to Alex, my friend, and following his GitHub at https://github.com/Burtonia, for helping with the quotes to ticks problem.
+Under lib folder, in the utils.ts file, Alex discovered that I used quotes and brought to my attention I should use ticks.
+All works flawlessly in Stripe.
+Thanks, Alex.

 ## Web server deployment
 After testing and final UI design, will deploy on a cPanel web server SSL and a non-cPanel web server SSL for performance and compatibility.
 Try testing on an Atlantic web server